Skip to main content

 Choosing the right countertop or pitcher filter depends on three factors: what contaminants you need to remove, how much water your household uses, and how much you are willing to spend on replacement filters over time.

 Calculate the annual filter cost, not just the sticker price.
-A $24 pitcher with $18 filters every 2 months costs about $108/year in cartridges.
-A $317 RO system with $70/year in filters costs less in year two.
+A budget pitcher with frequent cartridge replacements can actually cost more per year in consumables than you might expect.
+Meanwhile, a premium RO system with longer-lasting filters often costs less in year two than the cumulative pitcher cartridge spend.
 Consider the 2-year total cost of ownership when comparing options.

 Pro Tip